LED Lighting for Seaports and Container Ports

 LED Mast Lights for Seaports and Container Ports

-Where bright light is needed, LED Mast lights are always the best choice.
-When Mast lights are strategically placed, they illuminate a wide area with broad, powerful beams of light.
-This is of great importance to seaports and container terminals where high intensity lighting is required to facilitate easy maneuvering and bolster security.
+Where bright light is necessary, LED Mast lights are always the best choice.
+When placing mast lights, they illuminate a wide area with broad, powerful beams of light.
+This is important to seaports and container terminals to help with maneuvering and bolster security.

-Directional mast lights are used to illuminate certain features in buildings in order to enhance their visual appearance.
+Directional mast lights illuminate certain features in buildings to enhance their visual appearance.
 They are also used for wall washing and wall grazing.
-Area flood-lights, in contrast, are used to light up large outdoor areas like sports arenas, terminals, or applications that require a high luminous intensity.
+Area flood-lights, in contrast, light up large outdoor areas.
+This includes sports arenas, terminals, or applications that need a high luminous intensity.

-Since these light fixtures are installed outdoors, manufacturers usually engineer them to endure all weather conditions.
-The fixtures are fitted with aluminum casings which shield the light bulbs from humidity, rain, snow, storms, and temperature fluctuations.
+Since these fixtures are outdoors, manufacturers engineer them to endure all weather conditions.
+The fixtures have aluminum casings.
+This shields the bulbs from humidity, rain, snow, storms, and temperature fluctuations.

 The Main Types of Mast Lights used at Ports

-Photocells also go by the name dusk to dawn sensors, CdS (Cadmium-Sulfide) cells, photoresistors, or LDR (Light Dependent Resistors).
+Photocells are also known as dusk to dawn sensors.
+Some other names include CdS (Cadmium-Sulfide) cells, photoresistors, or LDR (Light Dependent Resistors).
 They work almost the same way as infrared sensors, which detect the presence of objects.
-However, photo-resistors detect the presence of light and increase or decrease resistance, therefore regulating the amount of light.
+Photo-resistors detect the presence of light.
+It increases or decreases resistance to regulate the amount of light.

-When the surrounding environment has enough light, their resistance decreases; when it’s dark or there’s minimal light, they have a high level of resistance.
-Their ability to regulate the amount of light is very important because during the day, LED flood-lights are automatically turned off.
-At dusk, they are turned back on.
+When the surrounding environment has enough light, the resistance decreases.
+When it’s dark or there’s minimal light, they have a high level of resistance.
+The ability to regulate light is important.
+During the day LED flood-lights will turn off.
+At dusk, they turn back on.

-These infrared sensors use infrared technology to detect the movement of objects up to 8 meters away.
+These sensors use infrared technology to detect the movement of objects up to 8 meters away.
 They have a detection angle of up to 180°.
-They are ideal for security or perimeter lighting and can be placed in cargo bay entrances and exits.
+They are ideal for security or perimeter lighting and in cargo bay entrances and exits.

-As soon as the sensors detect movement, the lights switch on automatically.
-In case there’s no movement or activity taking place, the lights switch off automatically.
-The good news is that most of the existing LED highmast-light fixtures can be fitted with either photocell or PIR sensors, so you don’t have to purchase other fixtures in order to benefit from this technology.
+As soon as the sensors detect movement, the lights switch on.
+In case there’s no movement or activity taking place, the lights switch off.
+The good news is existing LED highmast fixtures fit with either photocell or PIR sensors.
+You don’t have to buy other fixtures to use this technology.

 Every seaport focuses on the following three aspects:

-Port workers require proper light which minimizes risks and allows them to easily move around the yard.
-LED seaport lighting fixtures have greatly facilitated this, and because of their improved color rendering, workers can see more clearly without being affected by glare.
+Port workers need proper light to cut risks and allows them to move around the yard.
+LED seaport lighting fixtures help using improved color rendering.
+Workers can see more and glare doesn't affect them.

-Productivity directly depends on how fast containers are loaded and offloaded, as this means multiple tasks are carried out within a short time.
-The installation of LED light fixtures in seaports ensures quicker movement of containers in and out of the yard.
+Productivity depends on how fast containers are loaded and offloaded.
+This means many tasks are happening within a short time.
+LED light fixtures in seaports ensures quicker movement of containers in and out of the yard.

-Regulatory bodies such as the EPA have stringent measures, especially when it comes to conserving the environment.
-A recent study by the Royal Society showed that traditional lighting fixtures emit bright but less efficient light, increasing carbon dioxide emissions in the process.
+Regulatory bodies such as the EPA have stringent measures.
+Especially when it comes to conserving the environment.
+A recent study by the Royal Society showed traditional lighting is less efficient.
+It increases carbon dioxide emissions.
 They also attract some marine creatures that damage ships and boats.

 Vital Considerations for LED Seaport Lighting

-The IP (Ingress Protection) rating is an international rating standard that is used to represent the sealing effectiveness of light fixtures against foreign elements such as dust, dirt, moisture, and water.
+The IP (Ingress Protection) rating is an international rating standard.
+It represents the sealing effectiveness against elements such as dust, dirt, moisture, and water.
 Each number that follows the initials “IP” has a specific meaning.
-The first number specifies the level of protection (of the fixture) from foreign bodies while the second number represents the fixture’s magnitude of protection against any form of moisture.
+The first number is the level of protection (of the fixture) from foreign bodies.
+The second number is the fixture’s degree of protection against any form of moisture.